 There are also some more specific options for windmills, floaters, and signs.

-- Windmill on bottom
+- Windmill on top

-Whether or not the black windmill arm is on bottom or top - the default is that it is on the bottom.
+Whether or not the black windmill arm is on bottom or top - the default is that it is on the top.
 The two half-walls will always be with the arm.
 Note that you cannot enable a border wall on the side that the arm is.